Welcome to our page about the best things to do in the Fethiye area of Turkey – our hometown on the blue waters of the Turkish Mediterranean coast.

 Hit The Beach!

-In summer, take the Karagözler dolmuş (bus) to visit the bays around the Fethiye peninsula.
+In summer, take the Karagözler dolmuş (bus) to visit the private bays around the Fethiye peninsula.

-Perhaps the most popular beaches around the peninsula are neighbours Küçük Boncuklu and Sea Me Beach.
+Perhaps the most popular beaches around the peninsula are neighbours; So Beach and Sea Me Beach.

-You will need to reserve a bed at these places during the season.
+You will need to reserve a bed at these places during high season.

-If it’s not too hot, you pass all of these bays on the Fethiye Peninsula trek.
+If it’s not too hot and you would rather walk there, you pass all of these bays on the Fethiye Peninsula trek or, alternatively, it’s a short scenic drive.

 Sundays will be very busy with Turkish families.